Sawoong is a brand of clothing dedicated to be a souvenir of Surabaya. Its theme is pretty unique: heritage of Surabaya.

-So as a Surabaya people, sometime, I was confused too.
-What should I give as a souvenir to a friend outside Surabaya?
-Moreover, Surabaya does not have yet complete database and online store that sells unique merchandises like Layla Grayce.
+Surabaya citizen sometimes was confused too.
+What should we give as a souvenir to a friend outside Surabaya?
+Moreover, Surabaya does not have yet complete database and online store that sells unique merchandises.

-However, try to visit Sawoong’s outlets in Cito (City of Tomorrow), JMP (Jembatan Merah Plaza), Royal Plaza, and House of Sampoerna.
+However, try to visit Sawoong’s outlets in City of Tomorrow (Cito), Jembatan Merah Plaza (JMP), Royal Plaza, and House of Sampoerna.
 Or go directly to the workshop at street of Kalijudan III / 2, Surabaya, province of East Java.
 You will find merchandises such T-shirts, mugs, postcards, bags, key rings, pins, etc. All is in Surabaya heritage theme.

-“The noble goal indeed is to participate in the movement named Save the National Heritages,” Kuncarsono Prasetyo, founder of the Sawoong Creative, explained to me.
+“The noble goal indeed is to participate in the movement named Save the National Heritages,” Kuncarsono Prasetyo, founder of the Sawoong Creative, explained to Warung Fiksi.

-In accordance with the theme, Sawoong’s texts also use the spelling and style that was the trend in those years.
-I noticed that the text often use van Ophuijsen (Dutch-style of Malayan language) spelling and Dutch language.
-You can see that also on Sawoong’s website.
-Unique.
+In accordance with the theme, Sawoong’s texts also use spelling and style that was the trend in those years.
+The text often use van Ophuijsen (Dutch-style of Malayan language) spelling and Dutch language.
+Unique, isn’t it?
 What an imagination!

 “Imagination?”
 Kuncar, the familiar call of Kuncarsono Prasetyo, objected.
 “No!
 I did some research before executing all.
 Language, font, image, and even any curves ornament of Sawoong designs.
 I confirm that they all in accordance with current trend at the moment.”